Gualberto Mojica: International career

 Mojica was the captain of the Bolivian Under-23 national team.
 In addition, he has been capped for the senior Bolivia national team on 31 occasions.
 He represented his country in 10 FIFA World Cup qualification matches.

+Managerial career

+Mojica began his managerial career in 2023, in charge of Leones del Torno, before joining Guabirá as an assistant.
+On 2 August 2024, after two spells as an interim, he was named manager of the latter club.

+Mojica resigned from Guabirá on 27 October 2024, and joined Oriente Petrolero ahead of the 2025 season.
+Initially an assistant, he was named interim manager on 14 April, before being confirmed as a permanent manager eight days later.

+On 11 August 2025, Mojica was sacked from Oriente.